-These can be issued on any occupier of land requiring them to confirm in writing their interest in the land along with details of any other party with an interest in land.
+This can be issued on any occupier of land requiring them to confirm in writing their interest in the land along with details of any other party with an interest in land.
 In addition it can require information on what the land is being used for, when that use began and the time when any activities being carried out began.

 It is often used to gather information prior to pursuing enforcement action.
-It is an offence under Section 272(5) (Town and Country Planning (Scotland) Act 1997) to fail to comply with its requirements.
+It is an offence to fail to comply with its requirements.